jarrodmillman/talk-cse2015/slides.md

 - Everyone works on their own laptop
 - Extensive hands-on practice
 - Extensive use of Git
-- Running casestudy using Duke/Potti cancer trials
+- Running case study using Duke/Potti cancer trials

 ## The first week